Max-Coin/maxcoin/doc/build-msw.md

 ================================
 We'll use "C:\deps" as the folder for all of the required dependencies.

-2.1 - Install OpenSSL library
+2.1 - Install OpenSSL Library
 -----------------------------
 1. From a DOS shell, run "msys" to launch the MINGW32 shell: